Ukrainian drone attacks on oil refineries have some Russian regions running on empty

 Moscow has been spared the latest gasoline price spike because it is well-supplied from major refineries in Yaroslavl and Nizhny Novgorod, cities a few hours’ drive away.
 The capital also has a refinery in the city itself.

 Yet Russia is not at immediate risk of grinding to a halt — even in more vulnerable regions, experts say.
-Although private drivers may feel some pain at the gas pump, most buses and trucks run on diesel, which Russia has a surplus of.
+Although private drivers may feel some pain at the gas pump, most buses and trucks run on diesel, for which Russia has a surplus.
 The military, which largely uses diesel fuel, also is insulated from any shocks.

 Vakulenko wrote in a recent commentary that annual diesel production is “more than double than what is needed.”